-Judge Devine was initially appointed to his position by Governor Michael Parson on June 12, 2020.
-In November of 2020, he was elected to serve a full six-year term by the citizens of Boone and Callaway counties.
+Judge Joshua C. Devine was initially appointed to his position by Governor Michael Parson on June 12, 2020.
+In November of 2020, he was elected to his position by the citizens of Boone and Callaway counties.

-Before taking the bench, Judge Devine worked as Principal attorney with Rogers, Ehrhardt, Weber & Howard, LLC, where he specialized in complex civil litigation.
+Before taking the bench, Judge Devine worked as a Principal attorney with Rogers, Ehrhardt, Weber & Howard, LLC, where he specialized in complex civil litigation.
 In 2018, Judge Devine served as an Associate Circuit Judge in Boone County, where he presided over thousands of associate level criminal and civil cases.
 Judge Devine previously worked as an attorney with Husch Blackwell LLP in St. Louis, and with Ford, Parshall & Baker, LLC in Columbia.

-Judge Devine earned a law degree from the University of Missouri - Columbia, where he was named to the Order of the Coif.
+Judge Devine earned a law degree from the

+University of Missouri - Columbia, where he was named to the Order of the Coif.
 He received numerous awards and accolades in law school, including the Judge L.F.
 Cottey Award for excellence in written and oral advocacy.
 He earned an undergraduate degree in Political Science from Truman State University, where he graduated with honors.

 In private practice, Judge Devine was named to the Missouri/Kansas Rising Stars list by Super Lawyers Magazine for six consecutive years, from 2014 through 2019.
 He was also named to the 2019 Class of 20 Under 40 by the Columbia Business Times.
-He is honored to serve on the Board of Directors for the Ronald McDonald House Charities of Mid-Missouri, and to serve as the President of the IMPACT Rotary Club of Columbia.
+He is honored to have previously served for six years on the Board of Directors for the Ronald McDonald House Charities of Mid-Missouri, and to have previously served as President of the IMPACT Rotary Club of Columbia.